devikirang/jobcenter/README.md

 * Install NodeJS 6.9.1
 * Install `npm install -g bower`
 * Install `npm install -g polymer-cli`
-* Run `mvn package` in folder jc-server-app.
+* Run `mvn package` in folder jc-rest-service.
 Any error check for proxy settings for maven.
 * Run `bower install` in folder jc-client-app.
 Any error check for proxy settings for bower, github, npm.

 ## Starting DB, server app and client app
 * Start mangodb with command `mongod`.
-Runs DB on port - 27017
+Runs DB on port 27017.
 * Start rest service from folder jc-rest-service with command `mvn spring-boot:run`.
-Runs Tomcat on port 9090
+Runs Tomcat on port 9090.
 * Start client web app from folder jc-client-app with command `polymer serve`.
-Runs Web on port 8080
+Runs Web on port 8080.

+**Note**: Use the above ports and same order to start the application.

 ## Application Domain
 * Access application from http://localhost:8080/login